Jepchirchir and Niyonsaba to miss Worlds in Eugene

 Niyonsaba, meanwhile, said she had "no choice" but to withdraw from the championships on American soil.

 "About one month ago, I had a beginning of a stress fracture.
-Me and my team did everything possible to recover," she said in a post on Instagram.
+Me and my team did everything possible to recover," she added in a post on Instagram.

-"I am almost ok now but I couldn't train for all this period, so I'm not in the shape that can allow me to perform the way I wanted."
+"I am almost OK now but I couldn't train for all this period, so I'm not in the shape that can allow me to perform the way I wanted."

-Niyonsaba, the only Burundian woman to win an Olympic medal, won over 3,000m at the Doha Diamond League in May.
+Niyonsaba, the only Burundian woman to win an Olympic medal, had success over 3,000m at the Doha Diamond League in May.

-At last year's Olympics, she finished a creditable fifth in the women's 10,000m final, with a national record, as she impressively adjusted to her ban from competing between 400m and 1500m because of naturally-high levels of testosterone.
+At last year's Olympics, she finished fifth in the women's 10,000m final with a national record, as she impressively adjusted to her ban from competing between 400m and 1500m because of naturally-high levels of testosterone.

 The World Athletics Championships begin on Friday and last until 24 July.